A horticultural cross — priced, illustrated and tracked independently of either parent.

 - Examine root structure closely for transit-related rot or decay.

-A horticultural masterwork, this hybrid crosses the legendary Anthurium nigrolaminum 'Gigi' with a premium selection of Anthurium papillilaminum.
-It is highly coveted for its extremely dark, velvety, coriaceous leaves which feature prominent, contrasting silver-white primary venation.
-Originating from advanced collections in Southeast Asia, this hybrid exhibits outstanding structural presence, producing elongated heart-sagittate leaves that deepen in color as they mature.
-It demands humid, warm conditions typical of tropical forest understories and performs best in a loose, aerated, organic medium.
+This hybrid crosses Anthurium nigrolaminum 'Gigi' with a selected form of Anthurium papillilaminum, producing extremely dark, velvety, coriaceous leaves with prominent, contrasting silver-white primary venation.
+Both parent species are South American (Colombia/Ecuador/Peru and Panama respectively); this specific cross is produced and circulated through Thai breeding programmes, not a wild population.
+It produces elongated heart-sagittate leaves that deepen in colour as they mature, and demands humid, warm conditions typical of tropical forest understories and a loose, aerated, organic medium.

 Propagation Guide